asad-42/PRODIGY_WD_02/README.md

    cd PRODIGY_WD_02
 ## -- *OR* --
 2. To run it on **VS Code**
-- Create a Project folder on your device, followed by make three program files like below --
+- a.
+Create a Project folder on your device, followed by make three program files like below --
 - 📂STOP_WATCH/
 -    📄index.html
 -    📄style.css
 -    📄script.js
+- b.
+Drag and drop these codes to your code editor
+- c.
+Click on 'Show Preview' or 'Go Live'
+- d.
+Thats All...!